opensumi/docs/docs/integrate/quick-start/lite.en.md

 ];
 ```

 > Note: We provide both direct Require and dynamic import to introduce syntax declaration files.
-The former will make bundleSize larger, while the latter will be more expensive.
-You may choose you desired for integration
+The former will make bundleSize larger, while the latter deployment costs will be higher.
+You may take your chooice when integration.

-### Single file syntax service
+### Single File Syntax Service

- OpenSumi is based on pure front-end plug-in (Worker version) capabilities, providing basic hints of common syntax.
-Since there is no file service, the worker version syntax prompt plug-in only supports single-file code prompt and does not support cross-file analysis, which is basically sufficient for pure front-end lightweight editing scenarios.
-Syntax hint plugins are currently available:
+ OpenSumi is based on pure front-end extension (Worker version) capabilities, providing basic hints of common syntax.
+Since there is no file service, the worker version syntax prompt that extensions only support single-file code hints and do not support cross-file analysis, which is basically sufficient for pure front-end lightweight editing scenarios.
+The following is the Syntax hint extensions currently available:

 ```typescript
 const languageExtensions = [